 No quarantine is required for dogs and cats imported direct from United Kingdom, Ireland,

 Australia, New Zealand, Fiji and Guam.

-Dogs and cats should not be brought into Hong Kong (either to import or for trans shipment/transit) unless a Special Permit to do so is obtained in advance from their government.
+- Dogs and cats should not be brought into Hong Kong (either to import or for trans shipment/transit) unless a Special Permit to do so is obtained in advance from their government.

-- A USDA (or CFIA) accredited veterinarian must then complete the Hong Kong Veterinary Certificate for endorsement by the USDA or CFIA if traveling from the United States or Canada.
-If you are not traveling from either of these countries, the Governing Authority of your country should endorse the forms.
+- A USDA (or CFIA) accredited veterinarian must then complete the Veterinary Certificate for Hong Kong for endorsement by the USDA or CFIA if traveling from the United States or Canada.
+If you are not traveling from either of these countries, the Governing Authority of your country responsible for the import and export of animals should endorse the forms.
 The veterinary certificate should be in a format that can be easily checked by the authorities and should be in the official language of Hong Kong or in English.